 - taking your child for scheduled checkups and vaccines

 - following the PCP's advice for establishing a healthy lifestyle, managing weight, and getting the right amount of exercise

 Different types of PCPs treat kids and teens.
 Which is right for you depends on your family's needs:

-- Family practitioners, or family medicine doctors, care for patients of all ages, from infants, kids and teens, to adults and the elderly.
+- Family doctors, or family physicians, care for patients of all ages, from infants, kids and teens, to adults and the elderly.